 In addition to that special quilt exchange a couple years ago, Judy made a special quilt for Lisa last year and at this year’s retreat, Lisa surprised Judy with a machine embroidered “crazy quilt”, the featured photo on this post:

-Although we do not see each other we have a strong connection to each other and stay frequently in touch.
+Although we do not see each other often, we have a strong connection to each other and stay frequently in touch.
 We are like a family sewn together special threads!

 Oh my what have I done?